 Professor Mark Blaug (1927–2011) was a distinguished Dutch-born British economist and historian of economics.
 Besides shorter periods in public service in international organisations (such as UNESCO, ILO, World Bank), he has held academic appointments in several prestigious universities worldwide.
 Apart from valuable contributions to the economics of education and a range of additional topics, Blaug is best known for his important and comprehensive work in history of economic thought and the methodology of economics.
 His brilliant magnum opus Economic Theory in Retrospect (1962) is one of the most widely cited works in the history of economics.
 The Methodology of Economics, or How Economists Explain (1980) is another very influential, illuminating and well-written treatise.

-In 1997 Blaug wrote an article “Ugly currents in modern economics”, in which he severely and aptly criticized the mathematical turn and “the disease of formalism in modern economics” (p.
+In 1997 Blaug wrote an article “Ugly currents in modern economics”, in which he severely, sharply and aptly criticized the mathematical turn and “the disease of formalism in modern economics” (p.
 50).
 Five years later, he elaborated this article into a book chapter with the same title (which is almost fully accessible through Google Books).

 Blaug, Mark.
 2002.
 “Ugly Currents in Modern Economics,” Pp 35-56 in Fact and Fiction in Economics: Models, Realism and Social Construction, edited by Uskali Mäki.
 Cambridge and New York: Cambridge University Press.